rockettheme/docs/Docs/joomla/extensions/rokbox/how_to_use.md

 <a data-rokbox data-rokbox-generate-thumbnail href="images/planes.jpg"></a>
 ~~~

-As can be noticed in the example above, we left the content of the `<a>` tag empty.
+As shown in the example above, we left the content of the `<a>` tag empty.
 Even if there was text written there, it would have been removed and replaced by RokBox2 with the auto-generated thumbnail.

-The above example generates a thumbnail `images/planes_thumb.jpg` sized `150 x 100` and will automatically get rendered on the page like in the screenshot below.
+The above example generates a thumbnail `images/planes_thumb.jpg` sized `150 x 100` and will automatically get rendered on the page as seen in the screenshot below.

 ![][rokbox2-generated-thumb]